China resumes Treasury purchases in January

 Net purchases of U.S. Treasuries rose to $82.96 billion in January after net selling of $14.90 billion in December.

-China, the biggest foreign U.S. creditor, increased Treasury holdings by $7.6 billion in January to $1.16 trillion.
+China, the biggest foreign creditor, increased Treasury holdings by $7.6 billion in January to $1.16 trillion.

 Bank of New York Mellon termed China’s January’s purchases a significant improvement as China was a net seller of Treasuries from August to December, “selling a staggering $102.6 billion in December alone”, the bank said.